ba-st/Ansible/docs/WorkerQueue.md

 Channels are logical connections to the broker.
 Channels allow to share a connection multiplexing the messages through them; this means communication on a channel is isolated from communication on other channels sharing the same connection.

-On this channel you´re going to create an exchange, a queue, and a binding between this two:
+On this channel you´re going to create an exchange, a queue, and a binding between the two.

 ````Smalltalk
 channel declareExchangeNamed: 'tasks' of: 'direct' applying: [:exchange | ].